 Most dentists recommend children (and adults) brush their teeth for two minutes, twice a day.
 Try telling that to a kid.
-Instead, many kids prefer to brush their teeth for a total of seven seconds before spitting out the barely-touched toothpaste and rushing back to their games.
+Instead, many kids prefer to spend a total of seven seconds brushing teeth before spitting out the barely-touched toothpaste and rushing back to their games.

 If your child hasn’t quite mastered the fine art of brushing their teeth properly, here are the secrets from our Mum’s Grapevine community to keep them brushing for longer.